 Combine the egg yolk with the buttermilk and milk, then gradually add the flour, salt and sugar.
 Stir in the grated apples.
 In a separate bowl, beat the egg whites to stiff peaks, then fold them very carefully into the apple mixture.

 Heat a splash of oil in a frying pan, then using a tablespoon, drop some of the apple mixture into the pan.
 Fry for 2 minutes on each side or until golden brown.
-Set aside on a plate to cool, then serve them with a sprinkle of granulated sugar, cinnamon and any other toppings that are your favourite.
+Set aside on a plate to cool, then serve them with a sprinkle of granulated sugar, cinnamon and any other of your favourite toppings.